ropensci/nasapower/README.md

 ### Quick start

-*nasapower* can easily be installed using the following code
+*nasapower* can easily be installed using the following code.

 #### From CRAN

+The stable version is available through CRAN.

 ``` r
 install.packages("nasapower")
 ```

 #### From GitHub for the version in-development

+A development version that may have new features or bug fixes is available through GitHub.

 ``` r
 if (!require(remotes)) {